minecraftserverorg/MinecraftServers/README.md

 Paper - https://github.com/PaperMC/Paper - A "High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies"

+Akarin - https://github.com/Akarin-project/Akarin - "Akarin is a powerful (not yet) server software from the 'new dimension'"

 Nukkit - https://github.com/minecraftserverorg/Nukkit - A server software that allows you to run Bukkit Plugins for Minecraft Pocket Edition

 Kettle - https://github.com/KettleFoundation/Kettle - A server software that allows for use of Forge Mods and Bukkit Plugins in the same server